sguox002/leetcode/softwaredev_method.md

 ### Rapid application development
-condensed development process that produces a high-quality system with low investment costs The rapid application development method contains four phases: requirements planning, user design, construction, and cutover.
+condensed development process that produces a high-quality system with low investment costs The rapid application development method contains four phases: requirements planning, user design, construction, and cutover (rapid transition).
 The user design and construction phases repeat until the user confirms that the product meets all requirements.

 Pros: Rapid application development is most effective for projects with a well-defined business objective and a clearly defined user group, but which are not computationally complex.
 RAD is especially useful for small to medium projects that are time sensitive.